silverbucket/binary-data-chunking/README.md

                       // note, the chunk will have header info embedded in the first few bytes, to receiving client
-                      // must also have an instance created based on the information returned from `file.getMetadata()` file.getPosition();  // returns the current number if chunks given from `getChunk()`
+                      // must also have an instance created based on the information returned from `file.getMetadata()` file.getPosition();  // returns the current number if chunks given from `getChunk()` file.clearData();    // removes arrayBuffer data and all stored information
 ```

 #### Receiving client